thunlp/READIN/README.md

 ## Training

 All code are placed in the `src` folder.
 The python codes that start with `train_` are used to train the models.
 Example commands for can be found in the bash scripts under the `scripts` subfolder.
-For instance:
+For instance, for AFQMC training, run the following in the `src` folder:

 ```bash
 python3 train_afqmc_bert.py \